Haunted Rockford, Illinois

 Rockford is a city familiar with tragedy and crime, but it’s also a city that takes pride in its local history and culture.
 This collection of ghostly tales will thrill and delight any current or former resident of the Forest City and its environs.
 At 140 pages, the print version retails for $19.99 and the digital for $12.99.

-Posted on October 16, 2017, in Books, Folklore, Reviews and tagged Forest City, ghost stories, Haunted Rockford, Haunted Rockford Tours, Illinois, Illinois Folklore, The History Press, Witch Beulah.
+Posted on October 16, 2017, in Books, Folklore, Reviews and tagged Forest City, Ghost Stories, Haunted Rockford, Haunted Rockford Tours, Illinois, Illinois Folklore, The History Press.
 Bookmark the permalink.
 Leave a comment.